 As it passes off the head the ends seal, see the earthworm cocoons above and below.

 In terrestrial species the cocoon is left in the soil, and often resembles a large brown/beige seed.
-See left and right which shows the same cocoon, with that on the right photographed at a later date to that on the left, the scale on the left is in mm.
+See above which shows the same cocoon, with the lowest photographed at a later date to that on the top, the scale on the left is in mm.

 Above is a series of drawings which from left to right showing the gradual movement forward of an earthworm.